 Travel and accommodation

-We recommend on-campus accommodation to all first year non-EU students this year, so that you have access to the full range of supports available at RCSI, especially during the first two weeks of restricted movement.
+We recommend on-campus accommodation for first year non-EU students, so that you have access to the full range of supports available at RCSI, and to facilitate a smooth transition to life in Dublin as an RCSI student, particularly during the first two weeks of online classes.

 Accommodation options include Mercer Accommodation, New Mill Street Accommodation, Wexford/Aungier Street Accommodation and Scape Accommodation.
 Rooms are allocated on a first-come, first-served basis, so we advise booking as early as possible.
 You can book your accommodation online and find out more about off campus accommodation options via the RCS Eye website.